Drepanaspis: Description

 Drepanaspis was a small, flattened fish with a heavily armored body that ranged from 10 to 30 cm long in size.
 The presence of widely spaced eyes, sensory canals, and its flattened morphology suggests that these fish may have been bottom feeders that foraged the ocean floor for food.
-Interestingly, Drepanaspis also has a dorsal mouth opening which is a distinct feature that separates the genus from its other Heterostracan relatives.
+Interestingly, Drepanaspis also has a dorsally oriented mouth opening which is a distinct feature that separates the genus from its other heterostracan relatives.

 Carapace

 The carapace of Drepanaspis is described to be broad, depressed, and very obtusely rounded at the front, consisting of a ventral and dorsal shield made up of several overlapping plates or scales.
 These scales, or tubercles, cover a large majority of the carapace in a characteristic v-shape pattern, with approximately 8.5 tubercles per cm aligned naturally to the edge of the plate, which can be used to identify a specimen's symmetry plane.
-Although these v-shaped tubercles are a distinct characteristic of Drepanaspis, a similar feature have been observed in other Psammostean shields, indicating that this genus may have been the ancestor to the giant, meter long and wide Psammosteid Heterostracans of the Late Devonian.
+Although these v-shaped tubercles are a distinct characteristic of Drepanaspis, a similar feature have been observed in other psammostean shields, indicating that this genus may have been the ancestor to the giant, meter long and wide psammosteid heterostracans of the Late Devonian.

 The dorsal shield portion of the Drepanaspis carapace contains a large median plate that is acutely notched at the posterior end.
 In addition, forming most of the exterior margin of the shield along the posterior end lies long, elongated, and pointed plates called postero-lateral or cornual plates.